zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/project_report.md

 gen_overall_correct increased from roughly 29–33% to 35–40%.

-This was the most productive GRPO stage in terms of validation accuracy.

 | Reward mean | Reward std |
 | :---: | :---: |
 | ![](./assets/stage_2_mean_reward.png) | ![](./assets/stage_2_reward_std.png) |